 Melrose Avenue and Rodeo Drive

 The day I spent wandering around Rodeo Drive and Melrose Avenue was actually one of my favourite days in LA!
 Although I didn’t buy anything on Rodeo Drive (lol) it was still fun to see the all the designer shops and see if you can spot any celebs – we saw Camila Mendez from Riverdale coming out of one of the shops.
 Melrose was my favourite though, it’s a huge long road you can easily spend all afternoon hopping between the shops, stopping in cafes for coffee and food, and taking photos with all the murals.
+It’s a great place to visit if you’re looking to get pics for the gram.
 On Sundays you can also go to Melrose Trading Post which is a cool vintage style market on Melrose & Fairfax.

 Sit in the audience for a live show